-They sure were. (pause) Anyway, one day the Kid walked into Sollie's Gym on East Broadway and said that he wanted to put on the gloves.
-I happened to be there at the time.
+They sure were.
+At age thirteen the Kid had to quit school to go to work to support his family.
+In the meantime, the Kid also got the reputation for being good with his fists.
+He never joined a gang, but nobody ever messed with him twice.
+One day the Kid walked into Sollie's Gym on East Broadway and said that he wanted to put on the gloves.
+I happpened to be there at the time.
 Sollie gave him a try out and the Kid was dynamite.
 I took 'im under my wing and under my guidance he became one of the great fighters of his time.
 And he was only a teenager.
 Soon the Kid was making great money and it seemed that nothing could stop 'im from becoming champ.
 But he had one problem.